 Terms of Service

 It’s fundamental to your success as a freelancer that you have your own Terms of Service (or Terms & Conditions) as part of a written contract with your clients.
-These terms form the contractual bedrock for your freelancing business.
+These terms provide the foundation for your freelancing business.

 They will act to set out the agreed scope of work (via a services schedule), timescales and deliverables, a payment schedule, the parties’ respective obligations, your insurance arrangements, and, crucially, the applicable limits on your liability to your client.

-You should also ensure that you always have a set of signed Terms of Service in place with each of your clients so that there is no ambiguity or uncertainty as to the applicable terms.
+Ensure you always have signed Terms of Service in place with each client to avoid ambiguity or uncertainty regarding the agreed terms.

 Data Protection Agreement

-If you’re going to be processing large amounts of data (in particular, personal data) as part of the contract with your client, then it’s likely that you will need a Data Protection Agreement put in place.
+If your work involves handling significant amounts of data, especially personal data, you’ll likely need a Data Protection Agreement.
 This will set out very clearly the data protection rights and responsibilities of all parties concerned and include important provisions in the event of a breach, such as data protection indemnities and the applicable caps on liability.

 Sub-Consultant Agreement